 Attraction and retention: a dance of culture and compliance

-• Vaughan Granier and Mandy Hale, HR Assured New Zealand
+• Vaughan Granier, HR Assured New Zealand

 Hear from Vaughan Granier as he examines workplace compliance not as a necessary ticking of boxes but as fundamental to culture, essential to leadership, and vital to attract and retain top people.

 Where are your Jedi Masters?

 • Sarah Hexamer, Otago Polytechnic (Subsidiary of Te Pūkenga)

 Where are your Jedi Masters, and are you using them effectively?
 Are you employing Jedi younglings or going straight for Knights?
 Are you part of the future or stuck in the past?
 So, the question is – are you developing our future engineers or are you just employing the finished product?

 Drilling into root causes and building a thriving workforce

 • Wiremu Matthews and Steve Hersey, Kanuka Wellbeing & Leadership